 This figure tells you the percent of long-term residents who have experienced a urinary tract infection.
 Although a higher rate infections may reflect poorly on a facility's cleanliness, it can be problematic to compare between nursing homes due to nursing homes having varying reporting standards.

 Appropriately Uses Anti-Psychotic Medication

-This metric indicates the percent of long-term patients which were administered antipsychotic medication.
-Increased usage of these drugs may suggest a facility is using these medications to control patient behavior in scenarios where such medications are not medically required.
-However, some facilities need to rely more on these drugs due to having more residents with cognitive disorders.
+This datapoint indicates the percent of long-term residents that are prescribed antipsychotic drugs.
+Increased usage of these drugs may suggest a nursing home is using these medications to control patient behavior in scenarios where such medications aren't medically required.
+However, some facilities need to rely on these medications due to an increased number of residents with cognitive disorders.